 This report provides analyses as well as key statistics and forecasts on the US mobile market, including CTIA data for 2015, telcos’ financial and operating data to Q4 2016 and recent market data from the regulator.
 It also provides an assessment of telcos’ strategies, regulatory policies, and developments in the deployment of emerging technologies.

-AT&T expecting to provide 5G services by late 2018; FCC authorises the use of LTE-U devices in the under-utilised 5GHz band; Sprint’s 5G trials supporting 4K ultra-high definition (UHD) video; AT&T planning national LTE-M services by mid-2017; T-Mobile US secures additional 700MHz blocks for $1.3 billion; Google trials facial recognition m-payment system; FCC considers both low-end and high-end spectrum bands for possible 5G use; FCC proceeds with Citizens Broadband Radio Service, securing an additional 100MHz in the 3.5GHz-3.7GHz bands; Google launches Project Fi MVNO; FCC concludes 600MHz spectrum auction; AT&T closes down 2G infrastructure, reassigns spectrum for LTE; report update includes telcos’ operating and financial data to Q4 2016, recent market developments.
+AT&T expecting to provide 5G services by late 2018; FCC authorises the use of LTE-U devices in the under-utilised 5GHz band; Sprint’s 5G trials supporting 4K ultra-high definition (UHD) video; AT&T launches national LTE-M service; T-Mobile US secures additional 700MHz blocks for $1.3 billion; Google trials facial recognition m-payment system; FCC considers both low-end and high-end spectrum bands for possible 5G use; FCC proceeds with Citizens Broadband Radio Service, securing an additional 100MHz in the 3.5GHz-3.7GHz bands; Google launches Project Fi MVNO; FCC concludes 600MHz spectrum auction; AT&T closes down 2G infrastructure, reassigns spectrum for LTE; report update includes telcos’ operating and financial data to Q4 2016, recent market developments.

 AT&T Mobility, Verizon Wireless, Sprint Corporation, T-Mobile US, TracFone, MetroPCS Communications, Leap Wireless, Frontline, Alltel, US Cellular; Clearwire.

 Last updated 22 May 2017